 London prep schools are often characterised as being places of intense pressure but Saint Christina’s is definitely not a place of ‘forced’ learning.
 Our priority is to create well-rounded children who are less likely to suffer from mental health problems as they able to enjoy their childhood while being stretched and challenged in an appropriate manner.
 Our approach to learning is therefore to ‘draw out’ rather than ‘force out’.
 Over their time at Saint Christina’, because of the ownership that the children take over their own learning, very significant progress is achieved and places secured in the most hotly contested secondary schools in London.
 These can be seen on the Destination of Leavers page of this website.

 Each child at Saint Christina’s School is valued according to their individual differences and children are encouraged to work in partnership with the teaching team to care for their peers.
 Specific assemblies during the School year are aimed at ensuring that children feel secure and valued.
-This includes whole-School assemblies on friendship, leadership and anti-bullying which enable children to know who to talk to should they have any concerns or require additional support.
-During Key Stage and whole-School assemblies, children’s individual and collective academic, sporting and music achievements are celebrated.
+This includes whole-School assemblies on friendship and anti-bullying which enable children to know who to talk to should they have any concerns or require additional support.